 - All teas contain antioxidants (vitamins that are anti-aging).

-- All teas contain vitamins b and k, and traces of minerals like potassium and calcium.
+- All teas contain vitamins b & k, & traces of minerals like potassium & calcium.

 - Black tea contains vitamin a.